 Here’s how you can reach Goa via the following routes.

-By Air.
 You can easily catch a flight to Goa from different Indian cities.
 Goa International Airport is the major airport of Goa.
 This airport is operated by the Airport Authority of India primarily as a Civil Enclave.

 Airlines like Go Air, IndiGo, Air India, Vistara operate to and fro this airport from cities like Agra, Jaipur, Delhi, and many others.